-With the latest release of the Simple Security Firewall plugin, we’ve done just that.
+With the latest release of the Shield Security plugin, we’ve done just that.
 Version 4.17 adds full support for Google Authenticator within the WordPress login.

 We will show you our approach to it, and how you can easily add multiple layers of security to your site login.

 The Basics – What is Two-Factor Authentication?

 First up, let’s cover our bases and get the fundamentals out of the way.
 What is 2-Factor Authentication?

 When you log into any site or service, you will have a unique username and a password associated with it, right?
 This password is your “single”-factor authentication.
 That is, with that 1 factor alone (your password) you gain access to that account.

 If anyone guesses or cracks your password, your account is wide open.
 How can we prevent this from happening?
 We add another factor to the login process.